johnwr-response/aman-fitness-tracker/LOCAL_NOTES.md

 ### Adding Themes with Angular 6 or later
 Edit the styles section in the angular.json file

+# Academind
+I got a lot of other high-quality & bestselling courses you might be interested in: https://academind.com/learn/our-courses/

+I'd love to welcome you on board of any of these courses! :-)

+Also don't forget to subscribe to my newsletter on https://academind.com/ to receive the latest updates and exclusive offers!

+And in case you didn't know: On the same page as well as on my YouTube channel I got loads of additional tutorials.

+Last but not least - I tweet on @maxedapps and on @academind_real, would love to see you there!

 # Links
 - Angular Material Setup Docs: https://material.angular.io/guide/getting-started
 - Angular Material Component Docs: https://material.angular.io/components/categories